samvv/sweetener/README.md

 In particular, this library contains the following goodies:

+ - **A typed record type** that allows you to build PODs very quickly.
+ - **Base classes for an AST/CST**, including reflection procedures.
+ - **Functions and objects for managing terminal style** that are automatically activated if the terminal supports it.
+ - **A means for writing diagnostics** that can also print part of your source code alongside your error messages.
  - **Generic procedures** like `clone`, `equal` and `lte` that work on most types in the standard library and you can specialize for your own types.
-  - **Tools for lexing and parsing**, including tools for creating fully typed AST nodes, writing them to disk, and visualizing them using GraphViz.

 [1]: https://github.com/samvv/sweetener/issues